MartinSchlott/QueueMincer/README.md

 - Creating all interfaces first before implementation
 - Building a complete skeleton with stub implementations
 - Iteratively implementing components
-- Debugging was completed in approximately 1 hour
+- Debugging was completed in approximately 2 hour
-- Only one correction cycle was needed
+- Only one correction cycle was needed (it was the humans fault)

 ## Key Features